 Incoming search terms:

-- pressure ringing in ear after head injury (2)
+- my ears are ringing after a head injury (1)

-- ringing and pulsating in ears after tbi (1)
+- ringing in ears after head i jury (1)